Skip to Main Content

 History

-The California Department of Insurance (CDI) first implemented a fingerprinting requirement for all producer applicants in 1980.
+The Department first implemented a fingerprinting requirement for all producer applicants in 1980.
 However, because fingerprint checks at the time could only be run against the California Department of Justice (DOJ) database—which includes convictions reported solely within California—the process rarely identified convictions for non-resident applicants.
-As a result, CDI discontinued fingerprinting for non-residents in 1988.
+As a result, the Department discontinued fingerprinting for non-residents in 1988.

-In October 2000, CDI expanded its fingerprinting process to include checks against the Federal Bureau of Investigation (FBI) database, which provides nationwide conviction data.
-This broader access enabled CDI to conduct more comprehensive background checks on non-resident applicants, enhancing consumer protection.
+In October 2000, the Department expanded its fingerprinting process to include checks against the Federal Bureau of Investigation (FBI) database, which provides nationwide conviction data.
+This broader access enabled the Department to conduct more comprehensive background checks on non-resident applicants, enhancing consumer protection.

 A Change Notice was issued outlining updates to California’s non-resident fingerprint requirements.
 You can find additional details in the notice titled Changes to California's Non-Resident Fingerprint Requirement.

-If you have any questions about this form or the license information provided, please consult CDI's License Questions and Answers section.
-You may also e-mail the Producer Licensing Bureau.
-Be sure to include your name, license number, telephone number, and e-mail address in all correspondence with CDI.
+If you have any questions about this form or the license information provided, please consult the Department's License Questions and Answers web page.
+You may also email the Licensing Services Section.
+Be sure to include your name, license number, telephone number, and email address in all correspondence with the Department.

 Back to Top